Propagation of chaos in neural fields: Discussion

 \section{Discussion}

 In this paper, we addressed the problem of the asymptotic behavior of networks composed of a large number of neuronal assemblies in a particular asymptotic regime, the \emph{neural-field limit}.
-We took into account a number of specificities relevant to neuronal dynamics: intrinsic noise at the level of each neuron, the spatial structure and propagation delays.
-We demonstrated that for a relatively general class of models, that includes the most prominent models in neuroscience (reviewed in appendix~\ref{sec:Motiv}), the propagation of chaos property took place, and showed convergence of the mean-field equations towards mean-field equations of a new type, analogous of the classical McKean-Vlasov equations but including delayed interactions, spatial integration term and a singular spatio-temporal stochastic process: the spatially chaotic Brownian motion.
+We took into account\vadjust{\goodbreak} a number of specificities relevant to neuronal dynamics: intrinsic noise at the level of each neuron, the spatial structure and propagation delays.
+We demonstrated that for \mbox{a~relatively} general class of models, that includes the most prominent models in neuroscience (reviewed in Appendix~\ref{secMotiv}), the propagation of chaos property took place and showed convergence of the mean-field equations toward mean-field equations of a new type, analogous to the classical McKean--Vlasov equations, but including delayed interactions, a spatial integration term and a singular spatio-temporal stochastic process, the spatially chaotic Brownian motion.